Frequently Asked Questions

 - Q. What is the difference between Parent Network and Parent Partnership Program?

 The students, faculty and staff of Marquette University High School invite you to spend a day visiting our school through our Campus Visit Program.
 On the day you visit, a student host will take you to his classes.
-At noon, you will eat lunch in the student cafeteria and meet other MUHS students.
+You will eat lunch in the student cafeteria and meet other MUHS students.
 We will pair a prospective student with a current sophomore who shares similar interests or you can request a student that you already know.
 Eighth-grade students can shadow anytime during the school year.
 Seventh-grade students are invited to shadow in the second semester.
 Online registration is available under "Campus Visit Program."

 The mission of the MUHS Parent Network is to be a vehicle of communication that provides support for parents through education and networking.
 The Parent Partnership is a program where parents are encouraged to financially support the school by helping make up the difference between tuition and the actual cost of educating an MUHS student.